-SECTION 2-207.
+SECTION 2-208.
 DIVISION OF TRUSTS.

-- (a) Without approval of court, a trustee may divide a trust into two or more separate trusts with substantially similar terms. - (b) On petition by a trustee or beneficiary, the Court may divide a trust into two or more separate trusts, whether or not their terms are similar, if the Court determines that dividing the trust is in the best interest of the beneficiaries and will not defeat or substantially impair the accomplishment of the trust purposes.
+- (a) Without approval of court, a trustee may divide a trust into two or more separate trusts with substantially similar terms. - (b) On petition by a trustee or beneficiary, the Court may divide a trust into two or more separate trusts, whether or not their terms are similar, if the Court determines that dividing the trust is in the best interest of the beneficiaries and will not defeat or substantially impair the accomplishment of the trust purposes or the rights of the beneficiaries.